Policies

 We have a supportive environment

-We endeavour to provide an environment, which promotes physical activity throughout each day including travel to and from our setting.
+We endeavor to provide an environment, which promotes physical activity throughout each day including travel to and from our setting.
 We ensure that outdoor activities are planned and children can access these on a daily basis, eg: access to the playground and the garden every day, visits to the local shops or local park…

 We are aware that in order for children to learn about managing risks associated with physical activity, we need to offer stimulating and challenging environments; through these environments children are supported to explore and develop their own abilities and understanding.
 Alongside this we aim to manage the level of risk so that children are not exposed to unacceptable dangers.